andrelmbackman/push_swap/README.md

 types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting."

+- [X] finds destined next and prev
+- [ ] create algorithm
+- [ ] protect against seg faults when doing -0, +1..
+- [ ] Make radix sort but before the loop, check how many fit the thing, then stop when they have all been pushed??
 - [ ] Make radix sort work with negative numbers (make them in order and positive), only call if n < some large number and k < ? https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e
 - [x] Execute moves (dispatch table?
 Combine functions?)